 Virtual Folders

 A Virtual Folder is a way to organize your content into categories.
-It is a logical (but not a physical) folder that can include any type of content from anywhere.
+It is a logical – but not a physical – folder that can include any type of content from anywhere.
+A given file, email, appointment etc. can exist in multiple virtual folders and a given Virtual Folder can contains different types of content from different storage locations.
 A virtual folder typically has one or more rules associated with it that determine its contents.
-For example, you can create a Virtual Folder called “Financial Info” and then associate the following rules with it:
+For example, you can create a Virtual Folder called “Financial Info” with the ruless:

 How do I create a Virtual Folder?